tauapp/saikuda/README.md

 On Arch, replace `apt install` with `pacman -S`

-To run Saikuda, enter the `saikuda` directory and run `python main.py`.
+To run Saikuda, enter the `saikuda` directory and run `python3 main.py`.
 This will install all necessary dependencies and run the application.

 To update Saikuda, run `sh update.sh` in the `saikuda` directory.
 ## Development Shortcuts